Live Outbreak Tracker · WHO Risk: LOW

 WHO DON#99

-Confirmed fatal case reaches South Africa
+Confirmed fatal case reaches South Africa and dies

 2026-04-24